Постер к "Caught"

 In movie

-Scene where The scene in the third episode taking place in the graveyard, likely adding a somber or suspenseful element to the narrative.
+Scene where in the third episode taking place in the graveyard, likely adding a somber or suspenseful element to the narrative.
 Such a location is often used to signify loss, remembrance, or hidden secrets, contributing to the show's mystery and emotional depth, and typically marks a pivotal point in the investigation.

 Real